strimzi/proposals/060-run-connectors-and-tasks-in-isolated-pods.md

 This would avoid the task joining the shared worker pool, and maintain resource isolation at the cost of a much higher resource cost.

 This can be added later as an extension, but is omitted due to its poor operating cost tradeoff as compared to shared standby workers.

+### Adopt a different computation model/framework

+This is an alternative for users, but not for operators who have users that have already selected Kafka Connect.
+The goal of this feature is to make kafka Connect more reliable to operate, through the resource management idioms already familiar to Kubernetes users.